-Our (Brief) Guide to Brooklyn
+Our Guide to North Brooklyn

-North Brooklyn: Williamsburg, Greenpoint, Bushwick.
+North Brooklyn: Williamsburg, Greenpoint, Bushwick

 They say that Brooklyn residents rarely see a reason to go to downtown anymore.
 Surely I’ll admit, it has been two months for me.
 One can argue that Manhattan’s love for corporate cash put a dent on the borough’s true character; truth is you can thank ridiculous rent prices and Starbucks lovers for Brooklyn’s attractiveness.